Kcee42/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Use `chmod ug+x,o+r hello` to write a script that adds execute permission to the owner and the group owner and read permission to other user, to the hello

 Use `chmod a+x hello` to write a script that adds execution permission to the owner, the group owner and the users, to the file hello

+Use `chmod 007 hello` to write a script that sets the permission to the file hello as Owner, Group and Other user